TheRealAnonymous008/quartz/content/Persuasion.md

 	* When an innocent, natural error snowballs into social proof pushing for incorrect decision.
 This arises when
 		* We assume that if a lot of people are doing the same thing, they must know something we don't.
 		* The crowd is mistaken because they are not acting on the basis of any superior information but are reacting
+* **Liking** - rather than trying to recognize and prevent the action of liking factors before they work on us, we must be well advised to let them work. *We must be vigilant that undue liking has been produced*.
+We like the practitioner more than we should.
+	* If we find that we like the practitioner more than we ordinarily would've, separate them from the rest of the decision factors.
+* **Authority** - *Be aware of authority power*.
+Recognize the ways that authority can be faked.
+Ask two questions
+	* *Is this authority really an expert?* - An authority's advice is only good if their credentials are relevant.
+	* *How truthful can we expect the expert to be here?* - Authorities, even the best informed, may not. present their information honestly to us.
+Therefore, we must consider their trustworthiness.
+		* Ask what the authority stands to gain.
+		* Sometimes impartiality -- the authority seeming to go against their best interests, is a lie .

 # Debate
 * [Train for any argument with Harvard's Former debate Coach Bo Seo](https://www.youtube.com/watch?v=_WjUFuW2J0A)